ryanbinns/ttwatch/README.md

 on the command line.
 The following four operations are supported, and at least one of them must be specified to start the daemon:

-1. --get-activities: Download the activity files and store them, including converting them to other file formats as specified in the watch preferences downloaded from the watch.
+1. `--get-activities`: Download the activity files and store them, including converting them to other file formats as specified in the watch preferences downloaded from the watch.
-2. --update-gps: Updates the GPSQuickFix information in the watch from the internet.
+2. `--update-gps`: Updates the GPSQuickFix information in the watch from the internet.
-3. --update-fw: Checks for firmware updates, and updates the firmware in the watch if newer firmware is found.
+3. `--update-fw`: Checks for firmware updates, and updates the firmware in the watch if newer firmware is found.
-4. --set-time: Sets the time on the watch to match the local system time.
+4. `--set-time`: Sets the time on the watch to match the local system time.

-All four options can be specified with the -a (or --auto) option
+All four options can be specified with the `-a` (or `--auto`) option

-The daemon must be started as root (run by init or sudo), but the --runas parameter can be specified to provide an alternative user (and optionally a group - such as the usb group mentioned above) to run as.
+The daemon must be started as root (run by `init` or `sudo`), but the `--runas` parameter can be specified to provide an alternative user (and optionally a group - such as the usb group mentioned above) to run as.